 Although KPIs vary from one warehouse to another, three of them are widely used:

 Days to sell inventory.
 Simply put, it is the time taken to convert inventory into sales.
 The formula for calculating it is as follows: (average inventory/cost of sales) x 365 for a year and 90 for a quarter.

 Out-of-stocks.
 Running out of goods is a clear sign you need to enhance inventory monitoring and automate the entire inventory count cycle reducing error-prone manual work.

 Return rates.
-Tracing the rate of goods returned along with the reasons leading to then point out the bottlenecks in supply chain.
-These metrics are essential for prevention of future returns and remaining within budget.
+Tracing the rate of goods returned along with the reasons leading to then point out the bottlenecks in the supply chain.
+These metrics are essential for the prevention of future returns and remaining within budget.

 Setting correct KPIs is essential, but they may be of no use if you keep receiving outdated information on the inventory available.
 Businesses today should rely heavily on robust technology solutions to thrive and win in tough competitions.
 This is why an inventory management module is a must for any warehouse.
-It can help improve fulfillment process, reduce operating costs, and avert frauds.
+It can help improve the fulfillment process, reduce operating costs, and avert frauds.
 On top of that, the toolkit prevents overstocking, which means extra inventory does not occupy warehouse space which could be used for high-demand goods storage.

 In addition to the accurate inventory stock data, inventory management tools can help with:

 Sending automatic alerts via email or mobile phones (push notifications or text messages) once sudden changes happen.
 They may be caused by late merchandise, inaccurate receiving quantity of goods, etc.